Join the movement for a

 A number of think-tanks have also done lots of work building comprehensive policy papers on what the Green New Deal would look like, how to make it happen, how to pay for it, and more.
 Check out some of their work here:

-Sign up to show your support for the Green New Deal, and to be kept in the loop with everything that’s happening, and how you can get involved.
+Sign up to show your support for the Green New Deal, and be kept in the loop with the campaign.

 Thank You for Signing Up!

 350.org is one of many organisations who are part of the movement for a Green New Deal in the UK.
 We’re working in partnership with Green New Deal UK on our plan to grow the movement and have campaigned alongside youth strikers among others.